t-regbs/lazerpay-android/README.md

 ## Building the Example Project

-1. Clone the repository.
+1. Clone this repository.
-2. Import the project using Android Studio
+2. Open the project using Android Studio
 3. Navigate to the `MainActivity.java` file
 4. Replace the public key in the LazerPaySdk.Builder initializer with your own
 5. Replace the reference string in the lazerpayBuilder.apply closure with a unique string to avoid the `reference exists` error